-When you join us at ID, you also become part of a fascinating and diverse city of 2.7 million people who live in a patchwork of neighborhoods.
-Today, ID’s home is on the South Side in Bronzeville on the Illinois Tech Mies Campus—the largest concentration of Mies van der Rohe buildings in the world.
+When you join us at ID, you also become part of a diverse city of 2.7 million people living in 77 unique neighborhoods.
+ID’s campus in Bronzeville is home to a rich history and the largest concentration of Mies van der Rohe buildings in the world.

 In Chicago, you experience the advantages of city life while enjoying the support of ID and Illinois Tech resources.

 Chicago is home to world-renowned museums like the Art Institute of Chicago, the Museum of Science and Industry, and the Field Museum of Natural History.
 Chicago’s neighborhoods offer unique cultural experiences, including the Ukrainian Institute of Modern Art, the National Museum of Mexican Art, and the Intuit Center for Intuitive and Outsider Art.

 Famous for its iconic deep-dish pizza, hot dogs, and Italian beef sandwiches, Chicago embodies a passion for good food.
 The city showcases a diverse range of cuisine, reflecting the cultural richness of its residents.
 It’s also home to 22 Michelin-starred restaurants and the James Beard Awards ceremony, which recognizes top talent from across the culinary world.